0x01g33k/0x01g33k.github.io/_posts/2021-09-07-ASCWG-2021-Final-Round-Forensics-Challenges-Writeup.md

 ![weird.png]({{site.baseurl}}/assets/weird.png)

 Now, we need to fix the magic numbers.
-Going to that [link](https://docs.fileformat.com/compression/rar/) We find that the 52 digit needs to be changed to be 01, doing so will enable us to open the rar archive but we need a password.
+Going to that [link](https://docs.fileformat.com/compression/rar/) We find that the 52 digit needs to be changed to 01, doing so will enable us to open the rar archive but we need a password.
 The password is ```mollycat```, the password number 40001 in rockyou.txt.

 Opening the rar archive with the password, we get the flag.